maciakl/gopher/README.md

     Subcommands:
       init <string>
-            bootstrap a new project with a given <string> name or url make
+            bootstrap a new project with a given <string> in the format username/project or github.com/username/project
+      make
+            print project information known to gopher
+      make
             create a simple Makefile for the project just
             create a simple Justfile for the project
       release
-            build the project for windows, linux and mac, then and zip the binaries scoop
+            build the project using goreleaser
+      scoop
-            generate a Scoop.sh manifest file for the project install
+            generate a Scoop manifest file for the project install
-            install the project binary in the user's private bin directory bump <string>
+            install the project binary in the user's private bin directory typically ~/bin or %USERPROFILE%\bin
+      bump <string>
-            bump the major, minor, or patch version number in the main file version
+            bump the project version number in the main file; the <string> can be one of: major, minor, build | patch version
-            display version number and exit
+            display version number of this tool and exit help
-      help
             display this help message and exit